UPDATED, May 24, 2021: Updated to clarify relationship between Chief Industries and C&L Land LLC.

 A climax to North Platte’s 30-year dispute over owning and operating a public golf course — exacerbated by four notable floods at its 26-year South Platte River location — could be at hand.

-The City Council will be asked Tuesday to authorize negotiations with subsidiary C&L Land LLC to reach a deal, City Administrator Matthew Kibbon said Thursday morning.
+The City Council will be asked Tuesday to authorize negotiations with C&L Land LLC to reach a deal, City Administrator Matthew Kibbon said Thursday morning.

 He said C&L Land, with Chief executives DJ Eihusen and Roger Bullington as principals, was the sole respondent by Tuesday’s deadline to the city’s “request for proposal” from parties interested in buying or otherwise taking over Iron Eagle.

-Chief is proposing a two-year lease, Kibbon said, with an option to buy the 18-hole course during or at the end of that time.
+C&L Land is proposing a two-year lease, Kibbon said, with an option to buy the 18-hole course during or at the end of that time.
 Other details would be worked out during negotiations, he said.

 The 154-acre course sits just east of Chief’s proposed senior-living development, the final stage in the $30 million to $40 million development plan Bullington unveiled in August 2019 as president and general manager of Chief Development Inc.